sammyhignellstark/learningjournalreal/README.md

 ## CODE 102

 ### Growth mindset
-- The willingness to perevere through the challenging shit is the bottom line for a growth mindset.
+- The willingness to persevere through the challenging shit is the bottom line for a growth mindset.
 - Expansion requires effort and time.
 - Breathe, drink water, stay true to yourself but continue to the drive to becoming an expansive, diverse, and experience based individual!